Ancestry and Art

-Artist Lisa Egeli has been described as “a meticulous connoisseur of nature”.
+Artist Lisa Egeli paints the people and places we treasure.
 Her portraits and landscapes, in oil and pastel, have been featured in many exhibits and permanent collections since her professional career was launched in 1988, when she graduated from the American Academy of Art in Chicago.

 Her life as a painter, however, began long before, growing up a third generation artist in a family of artists, and learning her earliest skills from her father, prominent portrait painter Peter Egeli.
 His father, Bjorn Egeli, also had a distinguished career as a portrait painter, with Presidents and Justices among his subjects.
 READ MORE